 Salt to taste

-Step 3: Pour enough vegetable oil to fill the bottom of a frying pan and heat it on low-medium flame.
-Once the oil is hot enough, take a golf-sized roundel from the vada mixture, flatten it using your palm and gently place the flattened vada in oil.
-Make 4 to 5 such vadas depending on the frying pan size and shallow fry each vada on both sides until dark brown.
+- Pour enough cooking oil to fill the bottom of a frying pan and heat it.
+Once hot enough, take a golf-sized roundel of the vada mixture, flatten it using your palm, gently place the flattened vada in oil, and shallow fry on low-medium heat on both sides until brown.

-Step 4: Carefully remove vadas from the oil and place them on a paper towel to drain out excess oil.
+- Carefully remove vadas from the pan and place them on a paper towel to drain out excess oil.

-Step 5: Enjoy hot dill masala vada as an evening snack, or as a side dish with rice-dal.
+- Enjoy hot dill masala vada as an evening snack or as a side dish with rice-dal.

-- Drain water completely from soaked channa dal, else the mixture will become soggy.
+- Drain water completely from soaked Chana dal else the mixture will become soggy.

 - If the mixture becomes soggy, add about 1 tbsp of rice flour and mix well.